 This policy covers all staff working in HMP Birmingham, including agency and bank staff, permanent and temporary staff, who are involved in some way with the use of medicines.
 All these staff must familiarise themselves with the correct procedures contained in this Code.
-Those staff in charge of wards and departments, are responsible for ensuring that their staff, especially new starters, locum staff and healthcare officers (HCO), follow procedures in this Medicines Code, which may differ from procedures in other Trusts.
-Copies of the Medicines Code will be available in all wards/wings and departments within HMP Birmingham and accessible on the Healthcare IT drive (Z:).
+Those staff in charge of Healthcare wings and departments, are responsible for ensuring that their staff, especially new starters, locum staff and healthcare officers (HCO), follow procedures in this Medicines Code, which may differ from procedures in other Trusts.
+Copies of the Medicines Code will be accessible on the Healthcare IT drive (Z:).